 At TDC, once your surgeon has confirmed that you’re suitable for Smile in a Day, you’ll be sent your personalised treatment plan summarising your specific dental issues and your treatment options.
 Included will be a consent form (see above) for you to sign.
 Once you are satisfied with the proposed treatment and we have received your signed consent form, we will book in your treatment dates.

 Whereas most implants are placed into your jawbone, these are special implants that are inserted into the inside of your zygomatic bone, also known as your cheekbone.
 There is an additional cost if you’re having zygomatic implants.

 ‘Zygomatic implants are used for patients with extreme bone loss who don’t have enough bone in their upper jaw to support conventional implants and keep them stable,’ says Dr Michael Zybutz.

 ‘These implants utilise the inside of the cheekbones.
 TDC Implant Centres is one of a very small number of dental practices that can offer this service as the procedure is more complex than standard implants and therefore requires an experienced surgeon.
 Success rates with zygomatic implants are excellent.’

-For more information about TDC Smile in a Day, or to book a free consultation, call one of our friendly Patient Advisors on 02035536415 or visit www.smileinaday.co.uk.
+For more information about TDC, our Smile in a Day procedure (including our dental implant cost), or to book a free consultation, call one of our friendly Patient Advisors on 02035536415 or visit www.smileinaday.co.uk.

 - Affordable implants >